midas-network/covid19-scenario-modeling-hub_archive/README.md

 The COVID-19 Scenario Modeling Hub is be open to any team willing to provide projections at the right temporal and spatial scales, with minimal gatekeeping.
 We only require that participating teams share point estimates and uncertainty bounds, along with a short model description and answers to a list of key questions about design.
 A major output of the projection hub would be ensemble estimates of epidemic outcomes (e.g., cases, hospitalization and/or deaths), for different time points, intervention scenarios, and US jurisdictions.

-Those interested to participate should register [here](https://docs.google.com/spreadsheets/d/1K3vsjDURG0R6-9p86y5h3s11eszwLvXWqCu2lfjlXnI/edit#gid=0).
-Registration does not commit participants to submitting model contributions.
+Those interested to participate email scenariohub@midasnetwork.us .
 Model projections should be submitted via pull request to the data-processed folder of this GitHub repository.
 Technical instructions for submission and required file formats can be found [here](https://github.com/midas-network/covid19-scenario-modeling-hub/blob/master/data-processed/README.md).

 </br>